muratk5n/thirdwave/en/README.md

 ---

-Xerox did some good innovation as a private company, but the lab was heavily, heavily funded by [gov](2021/10/entrepreneuel-state-mazzucato.md#corplabs).
+Xerox did some good innovation as a private company, though the lab was heavily, heavily funded by [gov](2021/10/entrepreneuel-state-mazzucato.md#corplabs).
 But even this type of long-term, basic research fell out of favor at companies.
 There are cases where the founder is a researcher himself, other than